dynatrace-oss/barista/libs/barista-components/sunburst-chart/README.md

 ## Initialization

 To create a `dtSunburstChart` in a minimal configuration, only `series` attribute is required to create a valid output.
+Only 3 levels are allowed at the moment

 <ba-live-example name="DtExampleSunburstChartDefault" fullwidth></ba-live-example>